JustusvonderBeek/Master-Thesis-Overview/README.md

 ## Abstract
 At the inception of the internet, its creators could not have envisioned its current scale, importance, and requirements.
-Initially designed as ARPANET, a small packet switching network designed to connect four US Universities for academic purposes, it constantly evolved over its 55-year history into a global real-time communication network firmly integrated into everyday life.
+Initially designed as ARPANET, a small packet switching network designed to connect four US universities for academic purposes, it constantly evolved over its 55-year history into a global real-time communication network firmly integrated into everyday life.
 With the rise of smartphones, a shift towards more mobile internet traffic is observed, requiring fast access technologies and error-tolerant transport